yachtcaptain23/browser-android-tabs/README.md

    `sh scripts/getThirdParties.js`

 8. Enter information as requested by the script.

+9. Run `gn args out/Default`.
 When asked to create a file for arguments, use [this gn file](https://github.com/brave/browser-android-tabs/wiki/Sample-gn-file-for-debug).

 ### Making the Build